codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/test-reports.md

 {% endraw %}
 {% endhighlight %}

 Then click save to apply settings.
+You will use the name of the integration as an environment variable in your Codefresh pipeline.

 ## Producing Allure test reports from Codefresh pipelines